 All industries » Magento ADA compliance

-Magento ADA compliance: what fails and how to fix it for $149
+Magento ADA and WCAG compliance: what fails and how to fix it for $149

 Magento (now sold by Adobe as Adobe Commerce) runs more than 100,000 live stores and is one of the most-used e-commerce platforms in the United States.
 Those stores carry the same ADA Title III lawsuit exposure as the rest of online retail, which draws the large majority of website accessibility cases - about 70 percent of 2025 filings, by UsableNet's count, out of more than 5,000 digital accessibility lawsuits that year.
 The pattern on Magento is consistent: a theme and a stack of extensions that passed visual review ship WCAG 2.1 Level AA failures an automated scanner catches in under a minute.
 This page covers what fails most often on Magento stores, why, and how to fix it without installing an overlay.